wrdrd/docs/_sources/consulting/research.txt

-Citations in the bibliography or references or resources section of a textual document must be parsed in order to derived a
+Citations in the bibliography or references or resources section of a textual document must be parsed in order to derive a
 **citation graph**.

 - :ref:`Zotero`